dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 ## Adding Our Own Features

-We're going to write a script that's based on this logic to implement two features that I want to add for bandages.
+We're going to write a script that's based on this logic to implement two features for bandages.

 First, we'll get rid of the magical visual effect when using a bandage.

 Second, we'll make the duration of the healing effect vary according to your character's Survival skill.
 So, if your skill is at level 20, it heals for 20 seconds; and if your skill is at 40, it heals for 40 seconds.

-Before we continuem, it's important to mention that you should always give credit to any source you use.
+Before we continue, it's important to mention that you should always give credit to any source you use.
 Here, we're copying from Greatness7's script, and before we are using Merlord's script.
 Most MWSE-Lua modders are generally okay about other modders using their scripts but there are exceptions.
 Ask them if you can.
 Most MWSE-Lua modders hang out at either [Morrowind Modding Community](https://discord.me/mwmods) or [The Dahrk Realm](https://discord.gg/nPBUdbrXa3).
 "Be excellent to each other."

-Let's get back to it.
-To begin, we will copy this script to our main.lua.
+We will copy the above script to our main.lua.

 Instead of `playSound`, we want to block the magical visual effect from playing.
 We can do that simply by blocking the event and applying the magical effect ourselves.